numanfr/units/README.md

 println!("{}",area);
 ```
+### The same() function

-### We can also check if the Value we get is indeed an area by comapring it with the builtin Area template using the same() function
+We can also check if the Value we get is indeed an area by comapring it with the builtin Area template using the same() function

 assert!(area.same(&DerivedQuantities::Area.get_value()));

+## SI Constants
-## You can also use some of the built in physical constants
+You can also use some of the built in physical constants
 ``` rust
 let g =  SiConstant::GravitationalConstant.get_value();
 let c = SiConstant::SpeedOfLight.get_value();